-To align our executive officers' pay outcomes with long-term performance and encourage long-term strategic thinking, our annual long-term incentive grants typically feature financial-based performance metrics.
-The long-term incentive award provisions of our Stock Incentive Plan provide for equity-based compensation including restricted stock, restricted stock units, stock options, or other forms of equity-based compensation, which may vest based on service or performance or a combination thereof.
+To align executive officer pay outcomes with long-term performance and encourage long-term strategic thinking, our annual long-term incentive grants typically feature financial-based performance metrics.
+The long-term incentive award provisions of our Stock Incentive Plan provide for equity-based compensation including performance-based stock units, restricted stock units, and stock options, which may vest based on service or performance or a combination thereof.

-The Compensation Committee establishes for the NEOs, other than the CEO, the target, maximum and threshold performance-based awards as a percentage of base salary on the grant date, which percentages may vary among the various levels of management.
-The target, maximum and threshold awards are specified as a fixed number of shares for the CEO.
-Our CEO has limited discretion during the year to approve additional equity-based grants to employees other than the NEOs.
+The Compensation Committee establishes for the NEOs, including the CEO, the target, maximum and threshold performance-based awards as a percentage of base salary on the grant date, with percentages of base salary varying among management.
+The Compensation Committee is responsible to approve all equity-based compensation, but may provide our CEO limited discretion during the year to allocate such equity-based grants to various employees other than the NEOs.